 Now that we have created our repo, lets configure git so that it knows who you are.
-Run the commands listed below, replacing YOUR NAME with your first and last name (inside quotes) and YOUR EMAIL ADDRESS with the email address you used to register for your Bitbucket account:
+While logged into your instructional account (from part 0), Run the commands listed below, replacing YOUR NAME with your first and last name (inside quotes) and YOUR EMAIL ADDRESS with the email address you used to register for your Bitbucket account:

 $ git config --global user.name "YOUR NAME" $ git config --global user.email "YOUR EMAIL ADDRESS"

 - Show your TA the Access Management page for your private repo on Bitbucket

 Exercise 2: git, Remotes, and the Hive machines

 - A remote is the website host or server that will store your class code REMOTELY instead of only having your code LOCALLY on your own computer.
 You can think of it as a file store like Google Drive/Dropbox but armed with the powers of git.

 - A branch is its own sequence of different changes to your code.
 You can think of branches as different versions of your code, that at one point were the same before branching from each other after one or multiple changes.
 These are very useful for always having a working/safe version of your code.

 Throughout this class, you will regularly work with three different computers that may very well have three different versions of your code.
 These three are your local machine (your personal computer), one of the hive machines (while logged into your instructional account), and a remote (your Bitbucket repositories).
 For the least pain throughout the semester, it's essential that you understand the difference between these three and how you can share code between them.

 - Your local machine.
 Just your good ol' personal computer--nothing new here!